Jakob Friedrich Fries: Biography

 In 1816 he was invited to Jena to fill the chair of theoretical philosophy (including mathematics, physics, and philosophy proper), and entered upon a crusade against the prevailing Romanticism.
-In politics he was a strong Liberal and Unionist, and he did much to inspire the organization of the Burschenschaft.
+In politics he was a strong Liberal and nationalist, and he did much to inspire the organization of the Burschenschaft.
 He also published a pamphlet calling for the exclusion of the Jews from public life in Germany.
 In 1816 he had published his views in a brochure, Von deutschem Bund und deutscher Staatsverfassung, dedicated to "the youth of Germany", and his influence gave a powerful impetus to the agitation which led in 1819 to the issue of the Carlsbad Decrees by the representatives of the German governments.

 Karl Sand, the murderer of August von Kotzebue, was one of Fries's pupils; and a letter of his, found on another student, warning Sand against participation in secret societies, was twisted by the suspicious authorities into evidence of Fries' conspiracy.
 He was condemned by the Mainz Commission; the Grand Duke of Weimar was compelled to deprive him of his professorship; and he was forbidden to lecture on philosophy.
 The grand duke, however, continued to pay him his stipend, and in 1824 he was recalled to Jena as professor of mathematics and physics, receiving permission also to lecture on philosophy in his own rooms to a select number of students.
 Finally, in 1838, the unrestricted right of lecturing was restored to him.

 Fries was involved in a dispute with the contemporary German philosopher G. W. F. Hegel.
 In the preface to his Philosophy of Right, Hegel criticised Fries' participation in student events and his role in the Burschenschaft.
 In Hegel's view, Fries was dependent upon "immediate perception and contingent imagination"; his views were emotional rather than rational.
 Hegel argued that Fries' methodology was not sufficiently scientific and that, therefore, his conclusions were illogical.
 Fries responded by accusing Hegel of defending the existing order and his own privileged position within it.
 He argued that "Hegel's metaphysical mushroom has grown not in the gardens of science but on the dunghill of servility."
 For Fries, Hegel's theories merely added up to a defence of the establishment and, specifically, the Prussian authorities.